Let’s talk about dating.

 Once I grew tired of fighting God’s will, and not waiting for His timing, the only mind left to change was mine.
 The Bible says God never changes.
 It was an unchangeable God that renewed my mind around singleness, dating, and marriage.

 I am currently dating to be in a serious relationship that leads to marriage AND I have fun.
 I love getting to know people, even if I know they’re not who I want to be with.
 I have my preferences but hold the majority of them loosely because we are all human and none of us will ever fully measure up to what another person wants.
 I try to date from a place of abundance not scarcity.
-I barely ask ‘where are all the good Christian men?’ because I know that God will bring them my way, in the right time.
+I rarely ask ‘where are all the good Christian men?’ because I know that God will bring them my way, at the right time.

 What’s more important is that I know that God is even more invested in my dating life than I am.
 He wants a man that will treat me like the princess that I am and care for me beyond what I could imagine.
 He wants me to partner with a man to carry out the amazing things He’s called the both of us to do for His glory.